-Function Check - Swing Brake Release Valve.
+Function Check - Swing Brake Release Valve

-- 1. Position the Swing Brake Switch to OFF.
+- Position the Swing Brake Switch to OFF.
 Verify the Swing Brake Engaged LED in the steering column display goes out. - 2.
 Swing the turntable to verify the swing brake has released.
-Step on the power brake valve to stop the turntable. - Position the Swing Brake Switch to ON.
+Step on the swing brake to stop the turntable. - Position the Swing Brake Switch to ON.
 Verify the Swing Brake Engaged LED in the steering column display comes on. - 4.
-Activate swing and ensure the turntable will not rotate, indicating the swing brake is on. - 5.
-Check for leaks.
+Activate swing using the left joystick and ensure the turntable will not rotate, indicating the swing brake is on. - Check for leaks.
 Make repairs as needed.